RumbleDB/python-jsoniq/README.md

 # Latest updates

 ## Version 2.1.9
+- Fixed a bug in the inferred conversion to DataFrames of output involving arrays of objects.

+## Version 2.1.8
 - The order of the columns in output DataFrames were occasionally reshuffled.
 This new version keeps the column order more stable.
 - Further improvements supporting built-in function and improved XML/XQuery 3.1 support.
 - Update to Spark 4.0.3.